-SAN BERNARDINO, Calif. -- A man who said he flew into a rage when a Japanese missionary came to his door selling Easter eggs for the Unification Church was convicted Wednesday of beating, raping and murdering the woman.
+SAN BERNARDINO, Calif. -- A man who said he flew into a rage when a missionary for the Unification Church came to his door selling Easter eggs was convicted of beating, raping and murdering the woman.

-Court testimony also showed that the defendant mistakenly thought he had killed the victim, but that she regained consciousness as he was driving her off to bury her and then fell out of his truck and was killed.
+Testimony showed that the defendant mistakenly thought he had killed the victim, but that she regained consciousness as he was driving her off to bury her and then fell out of his truck and was run over.

-David Spooner, 23, of Redlands, was convicted of first-degree murder in the course of a rape in the death of Mayumi Komatsu, 22, of Nagoya, Japan, who came to his door in April 1985 selling eggs to raise money for the Rev. Sun Myung Moon's Unification Church.
+David Spooner, 23, of Redlands, was convicted Wednesday of first-degree murder in the course of a rape in the death of Mayumi Komatsu, 22, of Nagoya, Japan, who came to his door in April 1985 selling eggs to raise money for the Rev. Sun Myung Moon's Unification Church.